 In addition, during 2007 the Company exercised its call option to repurchase warrants which allowed for the purchase of an aggregate of 15,750 shares of the Company's common stock.
 The Company had a warrant amendment agreement with Lucasfilm Ltd. and Lucas Licensing Ltd. (together "Lucas") that provided the Company with a call option through October 13, 2016 to purchase the warrants from Lucas for a price to be paid at the Company's election of either \$200,000 in cash or the equivalent of \$220,000 in shares of the Company's common stock, such stock being valued at the time of the exercise of the option.
-Also, the warrant amendment agreement provided Lucas with a put option through January 2008 to sell all of these warrants to the Company for a price to be paid at the Company's election of either \$100,000 in cash or the equivalent of \$110,000 in shares of the Company's common stock, such stock being valued at the time of the exercise of the option.
-In May 2007 the Company exercised its call option to repurchase all of the outstanding warrants for the Company's common stock held by Lucas and paid \$200,000 in cash and repurchased the warrants.
+Also, the warrant amendment agreement provided Lucas with a put option through January 2008 to sell all of these warrants to the Company for a price to be paid at the Company's election of \$110,000 in shares of the Company's common stock, such stock being valued at the time of the exercise of the company's common stock, such stock being valued at the time of \$110,000 in shares of the Company's common stock, such stock being warrants for the Company's common stock, such stock being warrants for the Company's common stock held by Lucas and paid \$200,000 in cash and repurchased the warrants.